 THE GOOD STUFF

 On the positive side however, Facebook continues to reunite old friends, it has helped launch numerous new businesses and can be a valuable source of information.
 For one lucky man it even helped to save his life – when a surgeon friend diagnosed symptoms for appendicitis by simply looking at his Facebook status update, which read “bad stomach pains and trouble walking”.

 In the current climate of political unrest, many experts are quick to insist that new social media has not been responsible for the revolutions we are seeing across the Arab states, but it’s definitely fair to say it has played a massive part in helping to organise and plan demonstrations.

-For Malaga-based expat Lucy Cramer, 28, Facebook is a lifeline to her family back in California in the US.
+For Malaga-based expat Lucy Cramer, 28, Facebook is a lifeline to her family back in

 “I think something that attracts me to Facebook is the possibility to close the distance between friends and family and myself.
 Even though we are not close geographically Facebook allows me to continue to feel close to them – as if we were,” says Lucy.

 “I love the ability to talk to anyone, anytime, by just logging onto your computer.
 I love being able to share photos without having to email just a few that I feel are important, and I like knowing when people’s birthdays are.”

 Sixty seven year old Almeria-based expat, Martin Geary, is a big fan of Facebook.
 Martin and his wife, Mary, moved to